 The Program follows the following structure of three (3) main helming categories:

-To take out one of our catamarans, you need to be a member of the club and to have reached at least a Cat Captain 1 level.
+To sail our catamarans, you need to be a member of the club and have at least Cat Captain 1 standing.
+Here is a checklist of skills the examiner will be looking for you during the Cat Old Sat test in order to obtain your Cat Captain 1 approval:

-Our Intro-to-Cats clinics are usually run throughout the sailing season by a volunteer catamaran community member, willing to support the cat sailing community and help the club members to tune their sailing skills.
+Our Cat Clinics are run throughout the sailing season by guest coaches and volunteer club members who are willing to support the cat sailing community and help our members to improve their sailing skills.
+The Cat Clinics offer an introduction to cat sailing at JTown.

 Dryland Session | Morning Session on Water |